OpenFeign/feign/README.md

 }
 ```

-### Client Interface
+### Interface Annotations

-Feign annotations annotations define the `Contract` between the interface and how the underlying client
+Feign annotations define the `Contract` between the interface and how the underlying client
 should work.
 Feign's default contract defines the following annotations:

 | Annotation     | Interface Target | Usage |